Kelsey Plum: San Antonio Stars / Las Vegas Aces (2017–2024)

 On May 15, 2020, Plum signed a two-year extension with the Aces worth $350K.
 In early June, 2020, she suffered an injury to her Achilles tendon.
 Due to the injury and the surgery to repair it, she missed the 2020 season.
 Without Plum, the Aces were 18–4 in the shortened 22-game season with the number 1 seed.
 They would advance all the way to the Finals but fell short by losing to the Seattle Storm in a three-game sweep.

 In 2021, Plum came off the bench and had a career year averaging 14.8 points, 3.6 assists, 2.5 rebounds, and 1.0 steals on 38.6% from the three and 94.4% from the free throw line.
 Plum ended the month of September averaging 21.7 points, 3.2 assists, and 1.5 steals, and was named Western Conference Player of the Month.
 Plum was finally healthy and had a career revamp season coming off the bench winning the WNBA Sixth Player of the Year and finished second in the WNBA Most Improved Player voting.

 In 2022, Plum in a now starting role averaged a new career high in points, assist, and rebounds.
 20.2 points, 5.1 assists, and 2.7 rebounds on 42% from three and 46% from the field.
 On June 22, Plum was announced to her first All-Star team as well as being voted a starter for the All-Star Game.
 She then signed a two-year contract extension with Las Vegas worth $185k for one year and $200k the other year.
 On July 10, she scored 30 points in the All-Star Game en route to being named the game's MVP.
 She grabbed Western Conference Player of the week two times for the weeks of May 30-June 5 and July 28-July 31.
 Plum would go on to help the Aces to their second finals appearance and win their first championship in franchise history.

-Los Angeles Sparks (2025–present)
+Los Angeles Sparks (2025–2026)

-Plum was involved in a three-team trade between the Las Vegas Aces, the Los Angeles Sparks, and the Seattle Storm, which resulted in Plum being traded to the Sparks for the 2025 season.
+On January 31, 2025, Plum was involved in a three-team trade between the Las Vegas Aces, the Los Angeles Sparks, and the Seattle Storm, which resulted in Plum being traded to the Los Angeles Sparks for the 2025 season.

+On April 12, 2026, Plum re-signed with the Sparks on a one-year, $999,999 contract.

+Phoenix Mercury (2026–present)

+On August 1, 2026, Plum was traded to the Phoenix Mercury in exchange for Monique Akoa Makani, a 2027 first-round pick, and a 2028 second-round pick.